erikns/webpoll/README.md

 ## Building
 The project is built with Maven.

-Before building the Java code and packaging into web archive, make shure the configuration is in place.
+Before building the Java code and packaging into web archive, make sure the configuration is in place.

 ### Configuration